-There is a lot of effort in NHS Scotland to raise awareness amongst healthcare staff about delirium, using statements like this:
+There is a lot of effort in NHS Scotland to raise awareness among healthcare staff about delirium, using statements like this:

 Delirium is a very complex state and it is a shame that awareness is not always accompanied by understanding of this complexity.
 This is not surprising as delirium is poorly understood.
 It remains unclear to what extent delirium is itself a risk factor for mortality, rather than simply reflecting a multi-morbid state where each condition carries its own risks: